feram18/f1-led-leaderboard/README.md

 ```sh
 sudo python3 main.py --led-gpio-mapping="adafruit-hat" --led-slowdown-gpio=2
 ```
-Include [flags](#Flags) as necessary.
+Modify and include [flags](#Flags) as needed for your particular setup.
 Running as root is necessary in order for the matrix to render.
 Privileges are dropped after initialization.

 ### Debug
 If you are experiencing issues, enable debug messages by appending the `--debug` flag to your execution command, logs are written to the `f1-led-leaderboard.log` file.

 ## Roadmap
 - [X] Race Schedule
 - [X] Grand Prix Results
 - [X] Grand Prix Qualifying Results
-- [ ] 128x64 Layout
+- [X] 128×64 Layout
 - [ ] World Drivers' Championship Winner
 - [ ] World Constructors' Championship Winner
 - [ ] Customization options